carlhub/helloworld/README.md

 # helloworld
-This is a sampel HelloWorld repository
+This is a sample README for HelloWorld repository.